jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

+2022

 Ransomware
 The True Cost to Business
-2022

 A Global Study on Ransomware Business Impact

-2
-RANSOMWARE
+INTRODUCTION

+CEO Insight

 Ransomware continues to dominate the threat landscape in 2022\.
-Organizations are under siege from a wide variety of threats, but ransomware offers threat actors a unique combination of very low risk with very high rewardwhich is why the volume of ransomware attacks nearly doubled from the previous year, and the total cost of ransomware was estimated to exceed $20 billion.
+Organizations are under siege from a wide variety of threats, but ransomware offers threat actors a unique combination of very low risk with very high reward—which is why the volume of ransomware attacks nearly doubled from the previous year, and the total cost of ransomware was estimated to exceed $20 billion.

-Ransomware began as little more than a new type of malware exploit with a different payloadgenerating revenue by extorting payment from victimsbut it has evolved into a complex business model.
-The malware is just one element of the much larger ransomware operationor RansomOpthat make todays attacks far more sophisticated and insidious.
+Ransomware began as little more than a new type of malware exploit with a different payload—generating revenue by extorting payment from victims—but it has evolved into a complex business model.
+The malware is just one element of the much larger ransomware operation—or RansomOp—that make today’s attacks far more sophisticated and insidious.

 Cybercrime gangs like Darkside, the group behind the Colonial Pipeline attack, REvil, the group behind the JBS attack, and the